gracehikes/proj_dating_essays_tSNE_clusters/README.md

 My analysis scope:
 * apply Google's Universal Sentence Encoder and get 512 embedding dimensions for each essay
 * apply t-SNE algorithm and reduce high-dimensional embeddings from 512 down to 2
-* limit essay lengths to first 30 / 70 / 140 characters and check for visual clusters in 2-dimensional space
+* limit essay lengths to first 30 / 70 / 140 characters and look for clusters in 2-dimensional space
 * explore presence of clusters along features like dating app user's age, gender and pet preference

 <p align="center">